Collecting information about every person living with MND

 What does taking part involve?

-You will be asked to provide your name, date of birth, hospital number, NHS number and post code of residence.
-This information will be confirmed with your GP.
-Further information will be collected by a research worker from your clinical notes, and stored in a secure database.
+Your data will be collected during your routine hospital appointment this will include your name, date of birth, hospital number, NHS number and post code of residence.
+Further information will be collected by a healthcare professional from your clinical notes, and stored in a secure database.

 Who can take part?